api3dao/oev-docs/docs/reference/oev/starter-guide/index.md

 ## Placing Bids

-To place a bid, call the [place bid endpoint](../api/#post-place-bid) on the relay which will return the id of the bid.
-The bid id is used to keep track of the bid when querying the [status endpoint](../api/#post-status).
+To place a bid, call the [place bid endpoint](../api/#post-place-bid) on the relay which will return the ID of the bid.
+The bid ID is used to keep track of the bid when querying the [status endpoint](../api/#post-status).

 ::: info